andyzfchen/truncatedSVD/README.md

 ## Acknowledgments

 We would like to acknowledge Professor Laura Balzano for introducing us to this challenge and also for advising us on this project.
-We would also like to thank Professor Vassilis Kalantzis for providing us with the code.
+We would also like to thank Professor Vassilis Kalantzis for providing us with the code used in producing their results.